Fog & Mørup Pompeï Pendant Lamps

-Materials: Clear hand blown crystal glass.
-Orange on the outside and white/opaque on the inside (incamiciato).
-Bakelite sockets, metal parts.
+Materials: Hand blown crystal glass.
+Clear orange on the outside and white opal glass on the inside (incamiciato).
+Bakelite sockets, some metal parts.
 Cotton wrapped wiring.

 Cord Length: 80 cm / 31.49’’